iausathub/satchecker/README.md

 # SatChecker
-SatChecker is a satellite position prediction tool from the [IAU CPS](https://cps.iau.org/sathub/) (IAU Centre for the Protection of the Dark and Quiet Sky from Satellite Constellation Interference) SatHub group.
-It uses [TLEs](https://celestrak.org/NORAD/documentation/tle-fmt.php) (two-line element sets) from [CelesTrak](https://celestrak.org/), and eventually other sources, to provide predictions of satellite positions at a given time and location.
-It also provides additional information like range, on-sky velocity, and an "illuminated" flag for each prediction point.
+SatChecker is a satellite tracking and prediction tool from the IAU CPS (IAU Centre for the Protection of the Dark and Quiet Sky from Satellite Constellation Interference) SatHub group.
+Its primary goal is to help everyone observe the night sky without interference from satellites.
+SatChecker uses Two-Line Element Sets (TLEs) from Space Track (and Celestrak), but it will eventually incorporate data formats from other sources to provide accurate predictions of satellite positions at a given time and location.

+SatChecker can help you observe satellites to verify brightness predictions and contribute to quantifying the issue in general, but it also helps you avoid them.
+For planning astronomical observations, SatChecker will (in future versions) alert you to potential satellite passes that may interfere with your observations.
+This tool will provide detailed information about each predicted satellite pass, including range, on-sky velocity, and an "illuminated" flag to indicate when a satellite is reflecting sunlight.

+Future updates will include estimates of satellite brightness, field of view interference predictions, and alerts if a predicted satellite pass will match a given position/brightness threshold.

 ### [API Documentation](https://satchecker.readthedocs.io/en/latest/)
 Read the Docs documentation for the current version (API and code)